 TreeSet is basically an implementation of a self-balancing binary search tree like a Red-Black Tree.
-Therefore operations like add, remove, and search take O(log(N)) time.
+Therefore operations like add, remove, and search takes O(log(N)) time.
 The reason is that in a self-balancing tree, it is made sure that the height of the tree is always O(log(N)) for all the operations.
-Therefore, this is considered as one of the most efficient data structure in order to store the huge sorted data and perform operations on it.
-However, operations like printing N elements in the sorted order takes O(N) time.
+Therefore, this is considered as one of the most efficient data structures in order to store the huge sorted data and perform operations on it.
+However, operations like printing N elements in the sorted order take O(N) time.

+Now let us discuss Synchronized TreeSet prior moving ahead.
 The implementation of a TreeSet is not synchronized.
 This means that if multiple threads access a tree set concurrently, and at least one of the threads modifies the set, it must be synchronized externally.
 This is typically accomplished by synchronizing some object that naturally encapsulates the set.
 If no such object exists, the set should be “wrapped” using the Collections.synchronizedSortedSet method.
 This is best done at the creation time, to prevent accidental unsynchronized access to the set.
-This can be done as:
+It can be achieved as shown below as follows: